 👩🏻🍳 Expert Tips

 - Line or grease the pan.
-You can use parchment paper or cooking spray.
-Either one makes it so much easier to remove the treats once they’re done.
+You can use parchment paper, wax paper, or cooking spray.
+It makes it so much easier to remove the treats once they're done.

 - Melt the chocolate at 50% power.
 This helps prevent the chocolate from seizing up.